 Shelter Island’s “Window on the Aquifer”

-Fresh Pond is not just a window into the aquifer.
-It is the the aquifer, the largest exposed portion of Shelter Island’s groundwater, the only source of drinking water on Shelter Island.
+Fresh Pond is the the aquifer, the largest exposed portion of Shelter Island’s groundwater, the only source of drinking water on Shelter Island.
 Each year, 100 million gallons of fresh water flow through fresh pond and into our creeks, estuaries and bays.

-In September, with the town, we will install equipment and fine tune a solution that will be as effective as 25 advanced septic systems – and more so in some ways.
+Over time, the equipment we we will install will eliminate the phosphorus problem at the bottom of the pond and reduce nitrogen flowing into our creeks and bays as much as roughly 25 advanced septic systems.
 It will take a few more years of work, but we can make a permanent change for our community, our kids, our grandchildren and great-grandchildren, for generations to come.

 Our citizen science efforts, now in an eighth year, are supported by the NYS Federation of Lake Associations and the Department of Environmental Conservation.